-The July 2014 issue (vol.8, no.2), now available, contains the following feature articles:
+The July 2021 issue (vol.15, no.2) has been published and contains the following feature articles:

 • ‘Reciprocal Redemption: Parsifal, Kundry and Shared Compassion as Wagner’s Allegorical Vision for Germany‘ by Vanessa K. Iacocca

 • ‘ ‘‘A Mass can never interest, but only dumbfound us‘‘: Chorus and ‘‘Chorality‘‘ in Wagner’s Late Music Dramas‘ by John Pierce O’Reilly

 • ’Observations on Today’s German Opera Scene’ by Richard Wagner, translated by Niall Hoskin

 • ’How Tristan and Isolde Almost Went Down to Rio’ by Peter Bassett